Disclosure Statements

 5.9.
 You may request a formal receipt of any on-platform transaction, which will be provided within 14 business days via email.

 5.10.
-Where permitted under a governing agreement, we will notify you of changes to service terms or policies at least 30 days prior to effect via email or the platform interface.
+Where required by applicable law or where a change is material, Bondi will endeavour to provide reasonable advance notice of changes to service terms or policies via email or the platform interface.

 Information Rights